LiyrAstroph/MICA2/docs/resume.rst

   mpiexec -n np ./mica2 para/param param/OPTIONS1D -r

 where "np" is the number of cores.
 It must be the same as the number of cores used in last run.

+In the Python verson `pymica`, a function `restart()` is provided to do resuming from last run.
+See the Python script `example.py` in the subfolder `tests/python` in the source package.